-The Career Discovery Project is a program that is designed to give visually impaired high school and college students the opportunity to work at cultural institutions around New York City.
-The CDP features a person-centered internship program, employment planning, and support services to provide assistance for blind and visually impaired individuals.
+The Career Discovery Project is designed to provide assistance and the opportunity to work at cultural institutions throughout New York City and Westchester County for blind, visually impaired, and low vision high school and college students.
+The CDP features a person-centered internship program, employment planning, and support services.

 How to get involved:

-TVI teachers (teachers of the visually impaired), Internship Coordinators, and parents of blind or visually impaired high school or college students are encouraged to contact the CDP Program Manager if they know of someone who is interested and would benefit from this opportunity.
+TVI teachers (teachers of the visually impaired), Internship Coordinators, and parents of blind, visually impaired, and low vision high school or college students are encouraged to contact the CDP Program Manager if they know of someone who is interested and would benefit from this opportunity.

 New York City cultural institutions that would like to be part of this rapid growing program should contact the CDP Program Manager for more information.

-Email Jonathan Marin – Program Manager and select option for Career Discovery Project
+Email Jonathan Marin – Program Director and select option for Career Discovery Project